Top 10 Minecraft BEST Armor Enchantments

 Best Boots – What Minecraft Armor Enchantments to Use

 Getting the best Boots in Minecraft warrants the presence of the following enchants in your inventory.
-Do note that this one will be fairly complex to manifest, so bear with us as we walk you through the whole procedure.
+Do note that this one will be fairly complex to manifest, so bear with me as I walk you through the whole procedure.

 • Protection IV